rabinnh/java-utils/URLFetch/README.md

 * Fetch a URL using SSL and ignore an invalid (self-signed) certificate
 * Fetch a URL using GET
 * Fetch a URL using POST with variables
+* Authenticate with Basic
+* Authenticate with Digest

 ## Building